peterkuma/ml-clouds-2021/README.md

 The `input` directory should contain the necessary input files.
 Apart from the datasets already contained in this repository, the files need to be downloaded from the sources as described above.
 NorESM2 is optional.
-If NorESM2 data is not available, it should removed from the `input/models_*` files.
-Space requirements for the input directory are about 5 TB.
-Below is description of the structure of the input directory:
+If the NorESM2 data are not available, it should removed from the `input/models_*` files.
+Below is a description of the structure of the input directory:

 ```
 ceres: CERES SYN1deg daily mean files (NetCDF).